Open Now

 3. Toilet Bolts Are Loosening Up

 Check the bolts that secure the toilet to the floor.
 If you tighten these bolts, it can stop water from leaking around the toilet’s base.
-You can tighten these bolts clockwise by hand first, followed by a small wrench.
-Make sure not to over-tighten, as you can risk cracking the bowl.
+Be sure to replace the plastic caps over the bolts after tightening them clockwise by hand and with a small wrench.
+Make sure not to over-tighten, as you risk cracking the bowl.

-The wax ring underneath the toilet and sealing the base against the top of the sewer pipe and closet flange may have hardened or loosened.
+If you need to fix a leaking toilet, the issue may also lie in the seal, which could be loose or deteriorated.
+The wax ring underneath the toilet, sealing the base against the top of the sewer pipe and floor closet flange, may have hardened or loosened over time.
 This allows water to leak from the base of the toilet.
-Or the original wax seal may have been inadequate in the first place.

-Remove the toilet, clean the flange, and replace the wax seal with an improved seal or a silicone ring.
+To resolve this, you’ll need to drain the toilet, remove it, clean the flange, and replace the wax seal with an improved seal or a silicone ring.
+These steps will ensure a proper seal and prevent further leakage.

 Toilet Leaking Timber Floor